sserunkuumaibrahim/chatbot-v1/README.md

 # Chatbot v1

 ## Project Overview
 This repository contains the backend code for our Chatbot v1 project.
-The frontend development is being handled by Hussein.

 ## Getting Started